The Pulse of K-Entertainment

 What is Yu Aoi best known for?

-Yu Aoi is best known for a Japanese film run that includes Hana and Alice, Hula Girls, Tokyo Family, and Wife of a Spy.
-Her reputation comes from controlled, emotionally exact performances that work in both arthouse cinema and larger commercial projects.
+Yu Aoi is best known for a Japanese screen run that includes Hana and Alice, Hula Girls, Tokyo Family, Wife of a Spy, and newer projects such as Human Vapor.
+Her reputation comes from emotionally exact performances that can hold arthouse seriousness and mainstream visibility at the same time.

 Who does Yu Aoi play in Human Vapor?

-Is Yu Aoi represented by Itoh Company Group?
+Is Yu Aoi officially represented by Itoh Company Group?

 Latest Articles